Vintage 8x50s from Carl Zeiss Jena and Oberkochen

 Carl Zeiss Jena 8x50 Nobilem Super vs. CZJ 8x50 Octarem

-In 1980 Zeiss Jena started to manufacture their version of the Zeiss West 8x50, also with air spaced achromats, but with a wider field of view.
+In 1980 Zeiss Jena started to manufacture their answer to the Zeiss West 8x50, also with air spaced achromats, but with a wider field of view.
 The production was expensive due to low tolerances and the glass probably right from the beginning resembled a relic from past times.

 It is a huge chunk of a binocular, hardly fitting in my hands.
 But it´s undeniably fascinating.
 The Godzilla of 8x50s.
-Definitely a highly desirable collector´s item - or specimen copy as Mr. von Breitenbuch would put it.
+Definitely a highly desirable collector´s item - or specimen copy.

 The Nobilem Super was only built from 1980 to 1985, and then - just like in the Zeiss West 8x30 - a newer, but more conservative, long body type design (you probably guessed already: with cemented achromats as objectives) was introduced: The 8x50 Octarem, which was later renamed as Nobilem.